nikolaosfragkoulis/Gaming/README.md

     To address this, the data ingestion process was designed to attempt multiple encodings (UTF-8, Latin-1, and Windows-1252) to ensure that all files were read correctly..

 2. **Conversion to Parquet Format**
+    ### Rationale:
+    Converting CSV files to Parquet improves data loading speeds and reduces storage overhead.
+    ### Implementation:
+    In data_ingestion.py, a function was created to loop through each CSV file, try the various encodings if needed, and convert the successfully read DataFrames into Parquet files stored in the Parquet_files/ folder.

 ## Folder Structure